sharathgopinath/microservice-kubernetes-demo/README.md

 You can check if the app service is running by the kubectl get services command
 <img src="images/get-svc-app.png" width="600">

-3. Your application should be up and running! :crossed_fingers: It should be available on http://localhost/api/Product
+4. Your application should be up and running! :crossed_fingers: It should be available on http://localhost/api/Product

 ### Deploy to AWS Elastic Kubernetes Service
 ***All deployment scripts are in the Deployment folder.***
 ***Ensure you have selected the AWS test cluster as the Kubernetes context in your Docker desktop app (click on the docker taskbar icon, hover over Kubernetes, select administrator@test.<YOUR_REGION_NAME>)***
 1. Create a storage class and persistent volume.
 As explained above, the persistent volume is essential for a database to persist data regardless of which node Kubernetes decides to host the db container in.
 - We will be using EBS (Elastic Block Store) as the storage class for our persistent volume, this requires some drivers to be installed to allow Kubernetes on EKS to manage EBS.
 Please follow the steps provided here to set it all up - https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html
-- Run the below command to provision a persistent volume to allow our mssql container to use it (later steps)
+- Run the below command to provision a persistent volume to allow our mssql container to use it
 ```
 > kubectl apply -f mssql-pv.aws.yaml
 ```